 Quick Q&A

-Q: Which technique is best for immediate results?
-A: The Pomodoro Technique and the Two-Minute Rule deliver fast wins you can implement today.
+Q: Which technique gives the fastest results?
+A: The Pomodoro Technique and the Two-Minute Rule give immediate wins you can apply today—use Pomodoro for focused bursts and the Two-Minute Rule to clear quick tasks.

-Q: How do I protect deep work in a busy schedule?
-A: Block time on your calendar, communicate availability, and pick your most alert hours for deep tasks.
+Q: How do I protect deep work when my schedule is chaotic?
+A: Block time on your calendar, set clear availability with colleagues, and choose your most alert hours for demanding tasks.
+Use short protected blocks to build momentum.

-Q: What if I can’t change my environment or schedule?
-A: Use digital minimalism, single-tasking, short mindfulness breaks, and small workspace tweaks you control.
+Q: I can’t change my office—what should I start with?
+A: Start with digital minimalism, single-tasking, short mindfulness breaks, and small desk changes you control, like decluttering and wearing headphones.

 Focus on What Matters.